dojo/docs/dojo/attr.rst

 for instance won't work in IE.

-In Dojo you can do the same thing workin gin all browsers using following method
+In Dojo you can do the same thing working in all browsers using following method

 .. code-block :: javascript
  :linenos:

-  dojo.attr(node, "style", "border:1px solid #ff0033;");
+  dojo.attr(node, "style", {border:"1px solid #ff0033"});

 ========
 Examples